Libya's NTC says no Tripoli move until "liberation"

-BENGHAZI, Sept 14 Libya's interim government said on Wednesday it would not move to Tripoli until the country is fully "liberated", contradicting a pledge to do so by the end of this week.
+BENGHAZI Libya's interim government said on Wednesday it would not move to Tripoli until the country is fully "liberated," contradicting a pledge to do so by the end of this week.

 The National Transitional Council said last month it would set up an administration in Tripoli as part of plans to build up democratic institutions and move towards holding elections.